 There is something special about a summer night in Woodstock.
 Some of the best summer memories happen after the sun goes down.

-Float through glowing pool lights during Adults After Dark: Neon Nights or SummerWeen at Woodstock Water Works, enjoy patio dining with drinks all over town.
-Don't miss the Fourth of July fireworks at dusk where a fantastic light display lights up Emricson Park!
+Grab dinner and drinks on patios around town and then float through glowing pool lights during Adults After Dark: Neon Nights or SummerWeen at Woodstock Water Works.
+And of course, no summer feels complete without Fourth of July fireworks at dusk where a fantastic light display lights up Emricson Park!

-Spend an evening wandering the Square during a festival, listening to live music drift through downtown, or grabbing ice cream from Millie's Michocana, Dairy Queen, Pop-A-Doodle-Doo or Read Between the Lynes before taking the long way home.
+Spend another evening wandering the Square during a festival or grabbing an after-dinner ice cream from Millie's Michocana, Dairy Queen, Pop-A-Doodle-Doo or Read Between the Lynes before taking the long way home.

 Not every summer day has to come with a packed schedule.
 Some of the best moments are the ones where you simply take your time.

 Spend a morning wandering the blooms and create a bouquet at Dented Gate Flower Farm or visit the peaceful countryside for an event at Soulful Prairies.
-Browse in and out of downtown boutiques with an iced coffee in hand while and then set off to explore Woodstock’s murals and public art.
+Browse in and out of downtown boutiques with an iced coffee in hand, then wander Woodstock’s murals and public art at your own pace.

 Looking for a quieter way to connect this summer?
 Bring your current read to Woodstock Recreation’s Pages Around Town, a drop-in silent reading club hosted at fun locations throughout the community.
-It’s the perfect excuse to unplug for an hour and enjoy a slower pace this season.
+It’s the perfect excuse to unplug for an hour because sometimes the best summer plans involve a good story with nowhere else to be.

 However you choose to spend it, this beloved season has a way of creating the moments you end up talking about long after it's over.
-So roll those windows down, stay out a little later, and make the most of everything Woodstock has to offer this summer.
+So roll those windows down, stay out a little later, and make the most of everything Woodstock has to offer this summer before it's time to break out the snow boots.